Small Living Room Ideas

 - Use smaller prints or solid color fabrics for a more unified effect.

 - Horizontal stripes on the walls or floor can elongate and bring movement to a small room.
-We’ve all heard that saying about wearing horizontal stripes…that they make you look wider.
-It's true!
-This applies to home design as well.
 If you are staging your home for sale, use subtle, neutral colors together for stripes.

-- Vertical stripes on the walls can visually add height and seemingly raise a low ceiling.
+- Vertical stripes on the walls can visually add height and appear to raise a low ceiling.
 Use wide stripes, as thin ones can make a room feel smaller.

 Small living room ideas for ceilings and floors